Paris Travel Blog 2018. Last update: June 2018

 MEDIEVAL PROVINS FRANCE: A LITTLE BIT OF HISTORY

-Provins had an urban structure built specifically to host fairs and related activities.
-Merchants from all Europe and the Orient came to Provins to do business in its busy streets and squares.
-Provins’ Medieval Fairs were so important that the town became very prosperous and they minted its own coinage, the “denier provinois” (Provins’ penny).
+Provins had an urban layout built specifically to host fairs and related activities.
+Merchants from all over Europe and the Orient came to Provins to do business in its busy streets and squares.
+Provins’ Medieval Fairs were so important that the town became very prosperous and was minting its own coinage, the “denier provinois” (Provins’ penny).
 Today all those years of history are still palpable and Provins is one of the most beautiful medieval towns near Paris, with its winding streets, and medieval architecture.

 via Flickr CC @Guillaume Speurt